4 One-on-one goals for more productive meetings (with talking points)

-As a people manager, your ability to coach and mentor to your employees makes all the difference.
-To flex that coaching and feedback muscle, you need to be having regular one-on-ones with your direct reports.
-But are you making the most of those conversations?
+As a people manager, your ability to coach and mentor your employees makes all the difference.
+To flex those coaching and feedback muscles, you need to add regular one-on-ones with your direct reports to your repertoire.
+If you already have, take it up a notch and ask yourself: are you making the most of those conversations?
 Do you have clear objectives for the time you spend with employees?

-Without an established purpose, meetings can start to feel directionless and even like time wasted.
-When it comes to one-on-one meetings, this can lead to employee disengagement, a lack of direction in professional development, and even employees feeling disconnected from work on a personal level.
+Without an established purpose, meetings can start to feel directionless and even like wasted time.
+When it comes to one-on-one meetings, this can lead to employee disengagement, a lack of direction in professional development, and even leave employees feeling disconnected from work on a personal level.

-Having goal-driven meetings ensures that you maximize the time you have with employees, and that conversations lead to real results.
+Goal-driven meetings help you maximize the time you have with employees and make sure conversations lead to real results.
 So what are the main one-on-one meeting goals, and how can you set some of your own?
 Keep reading to find out!

-When it comes to setting one-on-one goals, you don’t have to start from scratch.
-Here are some common goals managers have for these important check ins with employees, so they can get all the benefits from one-on-one meetings.
+When it comes to setting one-on-one meeting goals, you don’t have to start from scratch.
+Here are some common objectives managers look to achieve with these important employee check-ins.

 Research shows a positive correlation between employees who have a strong relationship with their boss and their productivity at work.
 This is why positive employee-manager relationships are so critical to developing high-performing teams.

-One-on-ones are one of the best ways to get to know your employees, build relationships, and maintain a personal connection.
+One-on-one meetings are one of the best ways to get to know your employees, build relationships, and maintain personal connections.
 They give you a chance to actively listen to your employees, hear their problems, and answer questions they might have.

-Individual conversations with employees are a good moment to gauge people’s engagement level.
-This is the perfect time to ask open-ended one-on-one meeting questions.
-Strive to understand what’s motivating (or demotivating) the people on your team.
+Individual conversations with employees are a good moment to gauge people’s engagement levels because they allow you to collect useful qualitative information.
+They’re the perfect time to ask open-ended questions to better understand what’s motivating (or demotivating) the people on your team.

 Having a clear career path and goals that align with that vision helps employees feel like they’re moving in the right direction.
 People want to know that they have room to grow on your team and at your company.